arlowatts/justdragons/classes/tunneller.md

 ### Stoneshaping

 You can mold solid rock with your bare hands as though it were soft clay.
-The rock remains solid to everyone else, even while you are molding it.
+When you stop molding it, it becomes solid again.